 Where to Find It

 Cornflowers fare well in and around cornfields that aren't sprayed with chemicals, and along roads near farmland.
-They often mingle with poppies and ox-eye daisies, and together create a pretty quilt of green, blue, red, and cream.
+They often mingle with poppies and chamomile, and together create a pretty quilt of green, blue, red, and cream.
 Cultivated cornflowers come in white, pink, dark red, and purple varieties, but in the wild the blue cornflower is the most common.

 When to Find It